Resistance in Lithuania during World War II

 During World War II, Lithuania was occupied twice by the Soviet Union (1940–1941; post-1944) and once by Nazi Germany (1941–1944).
 Resistance took many forms.

 During the occupations, there arose parallel resistance movements in Lithuania that had competing goals due to the different priorities of the several ethnicities, besides the fringe Soviet collaborators whose fate was tied to the Soviet Union and were more united by ideology than ethnicity.
-For example, the anti-Nazi resistance in Lithuania was fractured into:
+Thus, the anti-Nazi resistance in Lithuania was fractured into: